The tree in the image does not grow from soil. It grows from two open hands.

 The error-correction system has to anticipate problems before they fully arrive.
 In juggling, the catch of ball 2 determines the throw of ball 3.
 You are always working on the next problem before the current one has resolved.
 This forward-looking error correction is exactly the mental structure of good debugging, good cooking, good surgical technique.

-The branches that grow from juggling are not decorative.
+The branches in the image are not decorative.
 They are the actual domains that get improved by the practice - not because juggling is magic, but because it happens to train exactly the right combination of cognitive systems that transfer broadly.

 The hands are the foundation

-The tree grows from the hands.
+The tree in the image grows from two open hands.
 Not from a machine.
 Not from a diagram.
 From the physical, specific, embodied act of holding something and throwing it and catching it.

 | Juggling | Skills that branch from juggling practice |